wattdepot/wattdepot.github.io/src/quickstart.md

 #### Troubleshooting
 * The wifi configuration process creates a file on your usb drive called `wifi-config.log`
 * This file lists all steps taken while setting up the wireless interface and should also include all error messages

+## Power up device

+(Explanation of what should happen after device is plugged in.
+Do LEDs indicate anything?
+If not, they should.
+How can the user know that the device has successfully connected to WiFi?)

+# Configure user account

+## Device registration

+(Explain how to login to the OPQ service and verify that the device is communicating successfully.)

+## Location configuration

+(Explain how to specify the current location of the device, which will be associated with all events until changed by the user.)

+# Configure analytics

+(Explain how to set thresholds, alerts, etc.)